ungleich/cdist/docs/man/cdist-manifest.rst

 on given conditions.

-INITIAL AND TYPE MANIFESTS
+Initial and type manifests
 --------------------------
 Cdist knows about two types of manifests: The initial manifest and type manifests.
 The initial manifest is used to define, which configurations to apply to which hosts.
 The type manifests are used to create objects from types.
-More about manifests in types can be found in cdist-type(7).
+More about manifests in types can be found in `cdist type <cdist-type.html>`_.

-DEFINE STATE IN THE INITIAL MANIFEST
+Define state in the initial manifest
 ------------------------------------
 The **initial manifest** is the entry point for cdist to find out, which **objects** to configure on the selected host.